imjoy-team/ImJoy/docs/development.md

 ### ImJoy architecture
 Imjoy consists of **two main components**

  1. The **ImJoy Web App**.
 The core part of ImJoy which runs in the browser across different OS and devices.
 It provide a flexible plugin system with workflow and window managments.
-Plugins can be developed in JavaScript or in Python and saved directly in the browser database.
-Web plugins are running inside `iframe` or `webworker`, therefore developers can in principle use any frontend framework or javascript libraries independently for each plugin.
+Plugins can be developed in JavaScript or in Python are saved directly in the browser database.
+Web plugins are running inside a `iframe` or a `webworker`, therefore developers can in principle use any frontend framework or javascript libraries independently for each plugin.

  2. Optionally, the **Plugin Engine** for running computational tasks in CPython to taking advantage of the power of native hardware (e.g. GPU) and software libraries (e.g.: numpy, Tensorflow, PyTorch etc.).
 Under the hood, it's a python package ([GitHub](https://github.com/oeway/ImJoy-Engine)) runs in the background and connect to the ImJoy Web App through websocket.
 It uses [conda](https://conda.io/) to manage software packages (not only Python, but also C++, Java etc.) and virtual environments.
 Developers can then add `conda` or `pypi` packages as requirements to the plugin, and they can be automatically resolved by the plugin engine.
 Similarily, developers can use any Python library or even non-python libary in Python plugins.